IrinaMax/Domestic-Violence-in-CA/README.md

 But apperently it is possible for

-I also tried to understand  and make move visual plots easy to understand where in what country accidents happened more and predict some forecast.
+I also tried to understand  and make move visual plots easy to understand where in what country incidents happened more and predict some forecast.
 This code in proggess and i still working on it.